aio-libs/aiohttp/docs/client_reference.rst

    :param ClientRequest request_class: Custom class to use for client requests.

-   :param ClientRequest response_class: Custom class to use for client responses.
+   :param ClientResponse response_class: Custom class to use for client responses.

-   :param ClientRequest ws_response_class: Custom class to use for websocket responses.
+   :param ClientWebSocketResponse ws_response_class: Custom class to use for websocket responses.

    :param version: supported HTTP version, ``HTTP 1.1`` by default.